 Frederick Gibberd was a pioneering architect of the Modern Movement in Britain.
 Practising as an architect, town planner and landscape architect, he developed a strong visual approach to design which led many to question his place in narratives of modern architecture.
 This research examines Gibberd’s diverse and far-reaching works to reveal that his visual approach put him at the forefront of the development of a softer, English form of modern architecture and town planning.
 The SAHGB Publication Grant will go towards image reproduction costs for the forthcoming book on Frederick Gibberd, published by Historic England and the Twentieth Century Society.

-Click on the categories below to learn more.
+Click on the categories at the top of the page to learn more.

 Education & Research